 The Guildhall is also open from November to January for special events.
 It is located in the heart of the city centre, within walking distance of most car parks.

 The Guildhall has partial disabled access to the ground floor.
 An accessible toilet is also available.
-Please download the Guildhall's access statement attached to this page this page for full access details.
+Please download the access statement attached to this page this page for full access details.

 Is the Guildhall available for hire?